kkasperczyk-no/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 ### Device Firmware Upgrade

-The example supports over-the-air device firmware upgrade feature using one of the two available methods:
+The example supports over-the-air (OTA) device firmware upgrade (DFU) using one of the two available methods:
-- Matter OTA update that is mandatory for Matter-compliant device and enabled by default
+- Matter OTA update that is mandatory for Matter-compliant devices and enabled by default
-- [Simple Management Protocol](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/guides/device_mgmt/index.html#device-mgmt) over Bluetooth LE that is optional proprietary method and can be enabled to work alongside the default Matter OTA update.
+- [Simple Management Protocol](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/guides/device_mgmt/index.html#device-mgmt) over Bluetooth LE, an optional proprietary method that can be enabled to work alongside the default Matter OTA update.
 Note that this protocol is not a part of the Matter specification.

-For both transport methods the [MCUboot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/mcuboot/index.html) bootloader solution is used to replace the old firmware image with the new one.
+For both methods, the [MCUboot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/mcuboot/index.html) bootloader solution is used to replace the old firmware image with the new one.

 #### Matter Over-the-Air Update

-The Matter over-the-air update distinguishes two types of devices, that are the OTA Provider and OTA Requestor.
+The Matter over-the-air update distinguishes two types of devices: OTA Provider and OTA Requestor.

-The OTA Provider is a node that hosts a new firmware image and is able to respond on the OTA Requestor's queries.
-It may concern availability of new firmware images or requests to start sending the update packages.
+An OTA Provider is a node that hosts a new firmware image and is able to respond on an OTA Requestor's queries regarding availability of new firmware images or requests to start sending the update packages.

-The OTA Requestor is a node that wants to download new firmware image and sends requests to OTA Provider to start the update process.
+An OTA Requestor is a node that wants to download a new firmware image and sends requests to an OTA Provider to start the update process.

 #### Simple Management Protocol